top of page

 Imidazothiazoles are few, and the only one a goat owner is likely to deal with is the levamisole Prohibit®.
 This class works quickly and effectively on nematodes by disrupting their nervous system (11).

 Macrocyclic lactones are broken into two categories: avermectins and milbemycins.
 Macrocyclic lactones are effective against both internal and external parasites, though the efficacy will differ depending on the specific drug and by administration e.g. topical for external parasites like biting lice and orally for stomach worms.
 As to how this class works: “…it blocks the transmission of neuronal signals of the parasites, which are either paralyzed and expelled out of the body, or they starve” (12).
 This class is the most frequently used in small ruminants and livestock in general.
 Examples of avermectins include ivermectins, doramectrins, and eprinomectin.
 Moxidectin, most commonly used as Quest® or Cydectin®, is a milbemycin (3).
 A few other classes that goat owners might deal with: tetrahydropyrimidines like Morantel Tartrate® and Pyrantel® (13).
 Mortantel tartrates are most likely to be found in medicated feed or in pellet form.
 Another is the benzenesulphonamide Clorsulon, often found with another chemical such as ivermectin and called “Plus” such as Ivomec® Plus.
 Clorsulon is a narrow-spectrum antiparasitic, effective only against liver flukes.
-Finally, the isoquinoline praziquantel might be used in goats against tapeworms.
+Finally, the isoquinoline Praziquantel might be used in goats against tapeworms.
 It must be noted that many of these aforementioned dewormers are used off-label or extra-label in goats in the United States and off-label or extra-label use should be discussed with a veterinarian.

 Dewormer class goat wormers goats